 Training and Simulation Division

-The Company's Vehicle Simulation group provides simulators, systems engineering and software products focused on training vehicle operators for cars and trucks to the United States military, government, municipalities and private industry.
+The Company's Vehicle Simulation group provides simulators, systems engineering support and software products focused on training vehicle operators for cars and trucks.
+It provides these products to the United States military, government, municipalities and private industry.
 The Company also offers simulation software applications, consulting services, and custom software and hardware development services for the automobile industry and universities engaged in the study of vehicle performance or operator/vehicle interactions.
-The Vehicle Simulation group focuses on the development and delivery of complete driving simulations for a wide range of vehicle types, such as trucks, automobiles, subway trains, buses, fire trucks, police cars, ambulances, airport ground vehicles and military vehicles.
-Additionally, the Company is a contractor in respect of the United States Army's virtual clearance training suite(VCTS).
+The Vehicle Simulation group focuses on the development and delivery of driving simulations for a range of vehicle types, such as trucks, automobiles, subway trains, buses, fire trucks, police cars, ambulances, airport ground vehicles and military vehicles.
+Additionally, the Company is a contractor in respect of the United States Army's Virtual Clearance Training Suite (VCTS) program.

 In the area of Air Warfare Simulations, the Company develops analytical models and simulations of tactical air and land warfare systems for all branches of the Department of Defense and its related industrial contractors.
 Its simulations are found in systems ranging from instrumented air combat and maneuver training ranges, such as Top Gun; full task training devices, such as the F-18 Weapon Tactics Trainer, and in the on-board computer of many fighter jet aircraft.
 The Company supplies on-board software to support weapon launch decisions for the F-15, F-16, F-18, F-22 and F-35 aircraft.
 The Company's Air Warfare Simulations programs are the Zone Acquisition Program (ZAP) and Air National Guard Boom Operator Simulator System (BOSS).
 ZAP provides aircrew with weapon employment information using high-speed weapon simulations embedded in the operational flight programs of all the Unites States fighter aircraft.
 BOSS trains the boom operators for the performance of in-flight refueling.
 Boom operators control the equipment on a specially designed, refueling aircraft that passes fuel to other aircrafts in midair.

-The Company develops and sells rechargeable and primary lithium batteries and smart chargers to the military and to private defense industry in the Middle East, Europe and Asia under Epsilor nameplate, through its subsidiary Epsilor-Electric Fuel, Ltd. (Epsilor-EFL).
-It develops, manufactures and markets primary Zinc-Air batteries, rechargeable batteries and battery chargers for the military, focusing on applications that demand high energy and light weight, through its subsidiary Electric Fuel Battery Corporation.
-The Company also produces water-activated lifejacket lights for commercial aviation and marine applications under its Electric Fuel nameplate.
+The Company develops and sells rechargeable and primary lithium batteries and smart chargers to the military and medical markets and to private defense industry in the Middle East, Europe and Asia under the Epsilor nameplate.
+It develops, manufactures and markets Zinc-Air batteries, rechargeable batteries and battery chargers for the military under the Soldier Wearable Integrated Power Equipment System (SWIPES) power hub product.
+The Company produces water-activated lifejacket lights for commercial aviation and marine applications under Electric Fuel nameplate.
 The Company has a product line consisting of approximately seven lifejacket light models.
 Five of these models are for use with marine life jackets and two are for use with aviation life vests.
 The Company is also engaged in preliminary research and development of an iron flow battery for grid storage.